-- Spending time in a contaminated environment, such as a dog park or even your own backyard
+Dogs may ingest whipworm eggs by directly eating dirt or pet stools, or spending time in a contaminated environment, such as a dog park or even your own backyard.

-Not all pets show symptoms.
-For those that do, you may notice:
+Not all pets show symptoms of whipworms.
+In fact, some dogs can be infected and appear perfectly normal.
+For those that do show signs, you may notice:

 - Bloody stools